OutSystems/docs-product/src/develop/data/modeling/entity-create.md

 It's useful to create an entity and bootstrap data for it.

 In mobile applications, you can create entities to store information in the device's local storage.
-This typically happens when end users need to take the data offline.
+This typically happens when end users need use the application while  offline.

 ## Example